 The use of loperamide (Imodium) is controversial.
 While loperamide does prevent diarrhea, that may not always be a good thing.
 If a traveler has an invasive and especially strong infection you are essentially trapping the bacteria in the intestine/colon where it can do the most amount of damage.
 Diarrhea is the body's way of excreting these damaging microbes.
 Travelers who don't know the cause of their diarrhea should use loperamide with caution as they may be doing more harm than good.

-Medications to treat traveler's diarrhea include the quinolone family, especially the world-famous ciprofloxacin.
+Medications to treat traveler's diarrhea include the quinolone family, especially ciprofloxacin.
 Some parts of the world are developing resistance to this antibiotic and azithromycin is considered a good alternative.
-Travelers should speak with their doctor, prior to departure about taking a supply of antibiotics to be used if they develop a severe case of traveler's diarrhea.
-These medications should not be taken as prevention - better to hold them in reserve for when symptoms strike.
+Speak to your doctor prior to departure about taking a supply of antibiotics with you in case you develop a severe case of traveler's diarrhea.
+These medications should not be taken as prevention, instead, hang on to them to be taken if symptoms strike.

-Those travelers who simply cannot afford to be slowed down by diarrhea (business meetings, honeymoons, athletes, etc) can speak with their doctor about using bismuth subsalicylate (Pepto Bismol) as preventative measures.
-Taking 2 tabs every morning and two tabs each night has been shown to decrease rates of traveler's diarrhea however this can only be taken for a short term trip i.e up to three weeks duration.
+If you cannot afford to be slowed down by diarrhea (business meetings, honeymoons, sporting event, etc) speak to your doctor about using bismuth subsalicylate (Pepto Bismol) as a preventative measure.
+Taking two tabs every morning and two tabs each night has been shown to decrease rates of traveler's diarrhea, however, this can only be taken fin the short term i.e up to three weeks duration.
 Severe constipation can also result.
 This option may not be for everybody, so speak with your doctor prior to using this.

 Good personal hygiene and taking precautions when eating or drinking can help you avoid getting traveler's diarrhea.
 Always wash your hands with clean water and soap.
 Where that isn't possible, use an antibacterial hand gel.
-The mantra "boil it, cook it, peel it or forget it" also applies here.
+The mantra "boil it, cook it, peel it or forget it" should never be forgotten.

-The local street food is something everyone should try while traveling but there are things to look out for.
-If the place looks dirty, chances are the food will be contaminated too.
-Ensure your food is properly cooked, only drink clean water if you know it's been treated or purified or better still stick to beverages in sealed bottles or cans.
+Street food is something everyone should try while traveling but there are things to look out for.
+If the place looks dirty, chances are the food will be contaminated, too.
+Ensure your food is properly cooked, only drink clean water you know has been treated, purified or come from sealed bottles or cans.
 Watch out for pre-cut fruits and veggies that may have not been washed with clean water before sale.
-Skip the ice in drinks unless you know where the water came from.
+Skip ice in drinks unless you know where the water to make it came from.